OneWeekCodeCamp/curriculum/README.md

 # One Week Code Camp Curriculum

 This is the curricum for the [One Week Coding Course](https://oneweek.formstack.com/forms/application) in Athens in August 2015.
 It's aimed at people interested in getting into web development, with little or no background in the field.

+We'll use this [Gitter](https://gitter.im/perborgen/athenscode) chat to communicate throughout the week.

 ## Monday